 Persistence of memory 1931

-to escape war in Europe Salvador Dali went to America where he was a famous celebrated character.
+To escape the war in Europe Salvador Dali went to America where he was a famous celebrated character.

 He made a lot of money from doing portraits and performed many stunts.